 The purpose of Section 504 is to provide an opportunity for children with disabilities to succeed in the classroom--an equal opportunity in spite of the disability.
-The services required under Section 504 are stated as those designed so that the individual educational needs of disabled students are met as adequately in the classroom as the needs of non-disabled students.
+The services required under Section 504 are stated as those designed so that the individual educational needs of disabled students are met as adequately in the classroom as the needs of nondisabled students.
 There is no guarantee of achievement or of performance, only a guarantee of equal opportunity to succeed despite the presence of a disability that affects learning.
-The campus 504 Coordinator is Kim Mills.
+Campus 504 Coordinator is the assistant principal.